This post may contain affiliate links. Please read our full Disclosure Policy.

 A few things to consider when choosing the best flowers for your pots is

-• Color Choices – Do you want to keep a neutral pallet in your flower pots or do you want to go for a more dramatic feel by mixing bold, beautiful colors!
+• Color Choices.
+Do you want to keep a neutral palette in your flower pots, or do you want to create a more dramatic feel by mixing bold, beautiful colors?

 • Textures – Will you stick to one flower type per pot or mix in a variety of textures.